Step Aside Apple Cider Vinegar – there’s a new vinegar in town

 Here are 4 reasons why you should be consuming coconut vinegar:

 It has a very low glycaemic index!!!!
 Why am I so happy about that?
-Well, because its sugars are released slowly into our blood stream (aka – a low glycaemic index), it can help with reducing appetite and cravings (the magical words most of us long to hear).
+Well, because its sugars are released slowly into our bloodstream (aka – a low glycaemic index), it can help with reducing appetite and cravings (the magical words most of us long to hear).
 “Coconut vinegar is food appropriate for diabetic patients, as it is very low on the glycaemic index, coming in at only 35 on the scale.”
-(1) It won’t cause a spike in your blood sugar and it helps to regulate your blood sugar.
+(1) It won’t cause a spike in your blood sugar, and it helps to regulate your blood sugar.

 It balances our pH and can reduce excess acidity, thereby potentially combatting acidic conditions, such as gout and heartburn.
 When the body has less acidity – it naturally reduces the amount of inflammation too.

 The high level of amino acids found in the vinegar, are great for boosting our overall health as well.
 The sap contains all 9 of the essential amino acids and 8 of the non-essential amino acids.
-Amino acids are important because they make up our proteins.
+Amino acids are essential because they make up our proteins.
 And there are proteins in every cell.
-Among a very long list of what amino acids do, they also help repair our muscle tissue, and help with muscle growth and weight loss.
+Among a very long list of what amino acids do, they also help repair our muscle tissue and help with muscle growth and weight loss.

 It can boost your immune system.
-Coconut vinegar contains amazing anti-microbial and anti-bacterial properties, which help fight off infection.
+Coconut vinegar contains terrific anti-microbial and anti-bacterial properties, which help fight off infection.
 Usually, most bugs love an acidic environment inside the body.
 But due to its alkalizing effect on the body – bugs don’t want to hang around in it!

 How to use Coconut Vinegar